 Mediation, counselling and support

-This section gives information if you want reconciliation, counselling or support to help you deal with a housing problem.
+Mediation or counselling support might help you deal with your housing problem.

-A mediator is someone who is not involved in the dispute and can help you to come to an agreement.
-The purpose is to reach a common sense outcome that both sides agree on.
-A mediator could be a member of your local community or someone with a professional qualification.
+A mediator is someone who is independent and not involved in the dispute.
+They can help you to come to an agreement.
+They could be a member of your local community or someone with a professional qualification.

 Young people who have fallen out with parents or carers